fgauna12/fgauna12.github.io/_posts/2020-02-05-choosing-a-feature-flag-platform.md

 ## Conclusion

-Don't roll your own feature flag platform.
-When we take a dependency on a feature flag platform, our applications are likely going to see downtime if there's degraded services in our feature flag platform.
-Unless of course, the provider has circuit-breaking patterns built into their SDKs.
+Don't roll your own feature flag platform. <mark>When we take a dependency on a feature flag platform, our applications are likely going to see downtime if there's degraded services in the provider.</mark> Unless of course, the provider has circuit-breaking patterns built into their SDKs.

 Be smart about the risk.
 Choose a mature feature flag platform.
 It's a big decision.
 The ultimate value is worth it: being able to test in production, deploy often and safely, and releasing when you're ready.